 Timothy Edmundson is a British baritone who is a graduate of the Alexander Gibson Opera at the Royal Conservatoire of Scotland (RCS) with a Bachelor of Music (Honours) and a Master of Music.
 He is currently studying in his second and final year at the Alexander Gibson Opera School (RCS) under the tutelage of Scott Johnson and Duncan Williams.
 He is grateful for his studies being supported by the Dewar Arts Awards, the Clemence Charitable Trust, the Mario Lanza Educational Foundation and a RCS Trust Scholarship.

-Recent operatic highlights include his role debuts as Macheath Die Dreigroschenoper and Betto di Signa Gianni Schicchi, both for RCS Opera, Papageno Die Zauberflöte for Berlin Opernfest, the title role in The Marriage of Figaro for Edinburgh Studio Opera and Schaunard La Bohème for Edinburgh Grand Opera.
+Operatic roles include Minskman Flight, Curio Giulio Cesare, Macheath Die Dreigroschenoper, Betto di Signa Gianni Schicchi, all for RCS Opera, Papageno Die Zauberflöte for Berlin Opernfest, the title role in The Marriage of Figaro for Edinburgh Studio Opera and Schaunard La Bohème for Edinburgh Grand Opera.

 Scenic roles and covers include Pandolfe Cendrillon, Smirnov The Bear, Faninal Der Rosenkavalier, 1st Lieutenant Billy Budd and Vater Hänsel und Gretel, Sam Trouble in Tahiti, Valentin Faust, Zurga Les Pêcheurs de Perles, Count Almaviva Le Nozze di Figaro, Malatesta Don Pasqaule, Guglielmo Così fan tutte and the title roles in Don Giovanni and Gianni Schicchi.

 Chorus work has led to him performing at prestigious events such as the Edinburgh International Festival and the BBC Proms under the baton of conductors including Gustavo Dudamel, Daniel Barenboim and Sir Andrew Davis.
 Works including Mahler Symphony No.2, Stravinsky The Rake’s Progress, Wagner Götterdämmerung and Scottish Opera’s The Fiery Angel by Prokofiev.
 For the 2020/21 season, he was a member of the ‘Bridging the Gap’ scheme with the Dunedin Consort.